Lie-Poisson gauge theories and $\kappa$-Minkowski electrodynamics: Abstract

 \section{Abstract}

-We consider a Poisson gauge theory with a generic Poisson structure of Lie algebraic type.
-We prove an important identity, which allows to obtain simple and manifestly gauge-covariant expressions for the Euler-Lagrange equations of motion, the Bianchi and the Noether identities.
+{We consider gauge theories on Poisson manifolds emerging as semiclassical approximations of noncommutative spacetime with Lie algebra type noncommutativity.} We prove an important identity, which allows to obtain simple and manifestly gauge-covariant expressions for the Euler-Lagrange equations of motion, the Bianchi and the Noether identities.
 We discuss the non-Lagrangian equations of motion, and apply our findings to the $\kappa$-Minkowski case.
 We construct a family of exact solutions of the deformed Maxwell equations in the vacuum.
 In the classical limit, these solutions recover plane waves with left-handed and right-handed circular polarization, being classical counterparts of photons.
 The deformed dispersion relation appears to be nontrivial.